axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

   <li>Will it make us more or less decentralized?</li>
   <li>Will it make it easier or harder to experiment?</li>
  </ul>
  <p>A fundamentally different infrastructure.
-Easy to remember and simple to live by.</p>
+Simple, though not easy, to live by.</p>

 <h1>RADs!</h1>
  <p>Besides a foundation, we need tools to build the future that will nourish us and our life support system.
 In the same minimalist fashion, we came up with the <em>RADs!</em> application.</p>